robotspacer/minivmac-package/README.md

 Before you run the script, you'll need to add some files:

 - `files/example.config`: A configuration file with various settings used in the build process.
+The file's base name should match the `file-base` setting in the file.
 See the example file for the required settings.

 - `files/example.dsk`: A bootable disk image that includes your application.
   This can be created using a standard build of Mini vMac.
-The base file name should match the `file-base` setting in your `config` file.
+The file's base name should match the `file-base` setting in your `config` file.

 - `files/example.iconset`: An `iconset` folder including images for the Mac app icon.
-The base file name should match the `file-base` setting in your `config` file.
+The file's base name should match the `file-base` setting in your `config` file.
 This can be created using [free templates available from Apple](https://developer.apple.com/design/resources/).